-Figure 2 shows the locations of current monitoring and observation wells within Burrton IGUCA.
-Among them, twenty two wells with extended records (Figure 2) are considered for groundwater level analyses.
+Figure 2 shows the locations of current monitoring and observation wells within the Burrton IGUCA.
+Among them, twenty two wells with extended records (Figure 2) were considered for groundwater level analyses.
 All measurements are available on the KGS Wizard website.
-Locations of the monitoring wells used for analysis are presented in the appendix.
+Locations of the monitoring wells used in the analyses are presented in the appendix.
 Figures 3 through 5 present the well measurements.
-When directly comparing water level measurements over years, every effort was made to compare winter (December, January and February) measurements for consistency.
+When directly comparing water level measurements over years, every effort was made to compare static or winter (December, January and February) measurements for consistency.
 Most of the measurements for Harvey County began in early 1939 (Figure 3 and 4).
 For Reno County, measurements are only available after 1981 (Figure 5).
 The most recent measurements for both counties were taken in February, 2015.